kubernetes/kops/docs/cluster_spec.md

 ## target

 In some use-cases you may wish to augment the target output with extra options.  `target` supports a minimal amount of options you can do this with.
-Currently only the terraform target supports this, but if other use cases present themselves, kops may eventually support more.
+Currently only the terraform target supports this, but if other use cases present themselves, kOps may eventually support more.

 ```yaml
 spec: